elbytes/secret/README.md

 # secret
-a basic secret keeping web app with user authentication and encryption
+A basic secret keeping web app with user authentication and encryption